HTML Website Exercise/Quiz:

 -

-Post both graphic and coding on the Final Project Page
+Post both graphics and code on the Final Project Page

 Instruction: